 Finally, the one most people struggle with.
 The Schengen Area is a region in Europe where there are no more internal borders, allowing free movement of people and goods.

 It makes traveling within the continent a lot simpler, whether by plane or by crossing from one country to another overland.
-That means no passport checks and a common visa policy (but both Canadians and Americans will need to apply for a “travel authorization,” essentially an e-visa, to enter the Schengen Area at some point in the future).
+That means no passport checks and a common visa policy.

 As a traveler, you’ll have seen the Schengen name in European airports.
 Depending on where you’re going or where you’re arriving from, airports (and customs lines) are separated into Schengen and non-Schengen sectors (instead of international and domestic, as is the case in most of the world).

 The Schengen Area was established in 1995, and it includes 22 EU member states (so not all EU members are in the Schengen Area) and even 4 non-member states.
-Those are the most unusual instances, as you can cross from an EU country to a non-EU country, and there is still no border.
+So you can even cross from an EU country to a non-EU country without going through a border.

 The 4 non-EU members who are part of the Schengen Area are:

-In case you are wondering about the name origin, it comes from the 1985 Schengen Agreement, signed in a village with that name in Luxembourg.
+Finally, in case you are wondering about the name’s origin, it comes from the 1985 Schengen Agreement, signed in a village with that name in Luxembourg.